GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/3-guarda-fortress/corrosion.md

         Cursed Wheel Settings

         - Toggle the corrosion sentries to 8 "Spotted" for the Blackmail ending or 6 "Spotted" for the Mastermind ending
-        - See ["Greater Warped One Variations"] (./corrosion.md#before-you-begin) for details instructions
+        - See ["Greater Warped One Variations"](./corrosion.md#before-you-begin) for details instructions
         - Toggle Abducted Child to "Rescued Safely"
         - Leap to Fortress 2F Minor Harken (Zone 9 Harken)